aashiworkflows/aashiworkflows/README.md

 ## 🚀 My best work

-**🌏 India's first international destination wedding deal**
-Closed ₹1.4Cr for a Bali wedding — structured end-to-end as a custom partnership.
-Set a new benchmark for what the business thought was possible.
+**🌏 Booked Meragi's first-ever international destination wedding deal** Closed ₹1.4Cr for a Bali wedding — Meragi's first-ever international deal, structured end-to-end as a custom partnership.
+Set a new high-ticket benchmark for the business.

 **📈 133% quota, 6 months straight**
 ₹1.6Cr across 37 accounts vs. ₹1.2Cr target.
 Not a one-quarter spike —